 Belgium offers a rich cultural experience and its excellent public transport infrastructure makes it easy to travel around.
 The country has three official languages: French, Dutch, and German.

 - Income Tax

 - is a progressive tax, meaning that individuals with higher wages will be taxed more than individuals with lower wages.
 The basic personal allowance is currently €8,990, and is not subject to income tax.
 Employees are also entitled to a standard deduction that amounts to 30% of their taxable salary, with a maximum of €4,880 per taxpayer.

 - Social Security Contributions

 - is paid on top of earned income.
 The employer withholds employee's social security contributions at source and remits the total contributions to the social security authorities.
-The employer pays 35% and the employee pays another 13.07% of his salary.
+The employer pays 35% and the employee pays another 13.07% of their salary.